 Biomass and Coal Combustion Burning biomass and or coal releases particulate matter (PM) to the atmosphere, polluting the surroundings and harming the human health.
 PM emissions is a common prob...

-The drying of biomass is common to many industries, including wood pellet making, panel boards and many others, from coffee to olive-oil or animal feed.
-Technologically, these industries operate drum ...
+Biomass Milling & Drying The drying of biomass is common to many industries, including wood pellet making, panel boards and many others, from coffee to olive-oil or animal feed.
+Technologically, thes...

 In Fluid Catalytic Cracking (FCC) processes, widely used in oil refineries, the separation and recovery of powder catalysts is a major concern.
 Particularly, the concentration of catalyst after th...